StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 ---
-description: Use logging in StackState functions and set logging level
+description: Use logging in StackState functions and set the logging level
 ---

 # Logging for functions